cabauman/Rx.Net-ReactiveUI-CheatSheet/Samples/Xamarin.Android/ReactiveRecyclerView.md

-We need 4 classes:
+We need 5 classes:
-1. A view model derived from `ReactiveObject`
+1. A view model derived from `ReactiveObject` for the Activity
+2. A view model derived from `ReactiveObject` for a list item
 2. An Activity derived from `ReactiveAppCompatActivity<MainViewModel>`
-3. An adapter derived from `ReactiveRecyclerViewAdapter<MyObject, ObservableCollection<MyObject>>`
+3. An adapter derived from `ReactiveRecyclerViewAdapter<MyListItemViewModel, ObservableCollection<MyListItemViewModel>>`
-4. A view holder derived from `ReactiveRecyclerViewViewHolder<MyObject>`
+4. A view holder derived from `ReactiveRecyclerViewViewHolder<MyListItemViewModel>`

 And we need 2 XML layout files:
 1. An activity that contains a RecyclerView